amkherad/ShellScript/README.md

     return 10;
 }
 ```
-This code will transpile to the following script in unix bash:
+This code will transpile to the following script in unix-bash:
 ```bash
 function myFunction () {
     echo "Hello World" > /dev/tty